DeepBrainChain/DistributedDetectionNode/README.md

 }
 ```

-Use the command `hm -config ./config.json` to run.
+Use the command `ddn -config ./config.json` to run.

 The program will start a WebSocket service, which can be connected using `ws://192.168.1.159:9521/websocket`.